0xPolygonMiden/miden-vm/docs/src/design/programs.md

 8. If the VM does enter the loop, then after operation $d_n$ is executed, the VM will pop the value off the top of the stack again.
 If the popped value is $1$, the VM will execute block $d$ again, and again until the top of the stack becomes $0$.
 Once the top of the stack becomes $0$, the VM will exit the loop and will move up the tree executing first block $e$, then $f$.

 ## Program hash computation
 Every Miden VM program can be reduced to a unique hash value.
 Specifically, it is infeasible to find two Miden VM programs with distinct semantics which hash to the same value.
-Padding a program with `NOOP`s does not change a program's execution semantics, and thus, programs which differ only in the number and/or placement of `NOOP`s may hash to the same value.
+Padding a program with `NOOP`s does not change a program's execution semantics, and thus, programs which differ only in the number and/or placement of `NOOP`s may hash to the same value, although in most cases padding with `NOOP` should not affect program hash.

 Below we denote $hash$ to be an arithmetization-friendly hash function with $4$-element output and capable of absorbing $8$ elements in a single permutation.